cimoody/git_aid/git_references.md

 * Check tracking of all branches:
     `git branch -vv`

-## Change the URL on a remote git repository
+## change the URL on a remote git repository
 * https://stackoverflow.com/questions/2432764/how-to-change-the-uri-url-for-a-remote-git-repository

         git remote -v